janelia-flyem/DVIDServicesServer/README.md

 config.json contains several configurable paramters including the location of the DVIDServicesConsole and DVIDSparkServices.
-By default, this will launch the server at port 15000 of the current machine (specify -port allows custom specification).
+By default, this will launch the server at port 15000 of the current machine (specify custom port with -port).

 ## Architecture Notes
 This server queries the workflow manager in DVIDSparkServices to see which services are